kulturpool/EDMLib/README.md

 <p>Description: </p>

-<p>Another resource that is substantially the same as the CHO but in another format. <dct
+<p>Another resource that is substantially the same as the CHO but in another format. <code>&lt;dct
-erms:isFormatOf>Europeana_logo.tiff</dcterms:isFormatOf> where the resource being desc ribed is a png image file</p>
+erms:isFormatOf&gt;Europeana_logo.tiff&lt;/dcterms:isFormatOf&gt;</code> where the resource being desc ribed is a png image file</p>
 </div>